How to unblock a toilet

 1. Put on those rubber gloves and some old clothes and make sure your newspaper is in place.

-3. When you’ve removed enough water for you to get your hand into the toilet bowl without causing water to slop over the side, take a large plastic bottle and cut the bottom off.
+4. You want to remove enough water for you to get your hand into the toilet bowl without causing water to slop over the side.
+Once you have, grab your bottle for the next step.

 Why does my toilet keep blocking?

-To prevent limescale buildup the toilet should be cleaned regularly.
+• Limescale buildup: To prevent limescale buildup, the toilet should be cleaned regularly.

-Although a great option for saving money and water, this type of toilet is inherently more prone to blockages due to a lower amount of water being used to flush the toilet.
+• Low-flow toilet: While a great option for saving money and water, this type of toilet is inherently more prone to blockages because less water is used to flush.

-It’s straightforward to identify whether this is the cause of any toilet blockage as the same issue will be happening to more than one toilet or drain in the house.
+• Damaged sewer lines: It’s straightforward to identify whether this is the cause of any toilet blockage, as the same issue will be happening to more than one toilet or drain in the house.

 Don’t let plumbing problems ruin your day

 Don’t let a burst pipe or blocked drain slow you down.
 Secure your peace of mind by taking out our plumbing and drainage cover and get access to a nationwide network of trusted engineers.
-Rest easy knowing that reliable solutions are just a phone call away.
+Rest easy knowing that reliable solutions are just a call or click away.

 Share this post